Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Serve images in next-gen formats;

-I tried using different image formats as suggested however, JPEG gave a black background by default and WebP was accessible on less browsers.
+I tried using different image formats as suggested, however, JPEG gave a black background by default and WebP was accessible on fewer browsers.
 Therefore I have kept my image in a PNG format.

 - Eliminate render-blocking resources and unused CSS;